SerVB/pph/README.md

 Unsurprisingly, this project is based on the following source codes:

 1. <https://github.com/sigman78/pocketheroes/> (available under Apache 2.0 license) &mdash; 1.04 beta.
-Can't be compiled
+Can be compiled
-   because
-   of `Before proceeding, ensure you have: * Visual-studio compiler with WinMobile support * WTL library installed`.
+   even in Visual Studio 2019 (Community) but with some effort (feel free to ask for help at Discord if you want to compile them).
 1. <https://sourceforge.net/projects/palmheroes/> (available under Apache 2.0 license) &mdash; seems to be 1.03.
 Can't
    be compiled because of lack of some files.
 Also, there is many code that is related to licence registration (take a look at commits).